mbjordan/mbjordan.github.io/_ws/contents/articles/branching-github-pages/index.md

 author: honyovk
 date: 2013-08-16
 template: article.jade
+intro: GitHub repos that also have a Pages branch are getting more commonplace, and maintaining these branches can a pain in the ass.\n\nThis is a simple method of adding multiple branches to one working directory.
+While I am only discussing adding `master` and `gh-pages` branches, the idea can be used for any branch.
 ---

 GitHub repos that also have a Pages branch are getting more commonplace, and maintaining these branches can a pain in the ass.

 This is a simple method of adding multiple branches to one working directory.
 While I am only discussing adding `master` and `gh-pages` branches, the idea can be used for any branch.

+<span class="more"></span>

 ### Intended directory structure